passbolt/go-passbolt/README.md

 ```

 # TODO
-- get a Passbolt instance to work in Github Actions
-- write integration tests
+- write more integration tests
 - add the ability to verify a server